 Facebook Asset Description Evaluation User Data Obtained through Facebook's social network.
 Key asset: it represents an unique angle; the social aspect.
 Data analytics/algorithms The analytics are crucial to extract value from the user data.
 Relevant asset but not key as other companies have it as well.
 Highly skilled technical personnel Engineers to maintain/develop Facebook's global IT/cloud infrastructure and top data scientist that can analyze data and improve Facebook's algorithms.
 Relevant asset but not key because it is not unique to Facebook (e.g. Apple and Google also own this asset).
 Global IT/cloud infrastructure This infrastructure is important in the delivery of high-quality and responsive applications.
 Relevant asset but not key as there are multiple companies that have and even offer large IT/cloud infrastructures (e.g., Amazon).
 Global user base Key asset although not unique to Facebook.
 Facebook has one of the largest user bases.
 Strong global brand Facebook is a well-known global brand.
 Relevant asset but not a key asset as people may choose other brands that offer services with similar "social" aspects (friends, profile, social history).
 Social graph/history The social graph contains the activities and relations between Facebook's users and underpins the user data.
 Key asset: it is difficult to reproduce, as it would require a significant effort from the consumers (rebuild its social graph, share photos and updates) and would imply the loss of the history accumulated so far (previous photos and interactions).
-Advertising platform The platform offered to advertisers to manage their (personalized) market/ads campaigns.
+Advertising platform The platformofferedtoadvertiserstomanagetheir(personalized)market/adscampaigns.
 Relevant asset but not unique to Facebook: there are many other advertising platforms available.
-Contracts with advertisers The relationship with Key asset: the existing using the advertising platform advertisers (directly or indirectly) is crucial to obtain advertising revenues. contracts/relations with advertisers are unique to Facebook and not easily reproduced by others.
-Website and apps Key asset: the large user base reached by Facebook and the amount of time spent makes this asset both valuable and hard to reproduce.
+Contracts with advertisers The relationship with Key asset: the existing using the advertising platform advertisers (directly or contracts/relations with indirectly) is crucial to obtain advertisers are unique to advertising revenues.
+Facebook and not easily reproduced by others.
+Website and apps The ads are showed in Key asset: the large user base Facebook's social network reached by Facebook and the apps and web pages. amount of time spent makes this asset both valuable and hard to reproduce.